Blog

 How to integrate meeting times into Gmail

 Many Google Workspace users are familiar with the popular extension called Boomerang.
-Boomerang enables users to schedule emails, send them later, and receive reminders to respond to important emails at another time.
+Boomerang enables users to schedule emails, send them later, and receive reminders to respond to essential emails at another time.
 The extension also launched a new calendar scheduling feature that allows users to schedule meetings and suggest meeting times without leaving Gmail.
 Users can:

-• Create a bookable schedule of available times and share it out
+• Create a bookable schedule of available times and share it (with multiple calendar support, Zoom and Google Meet integrations, dual time zones, and more)

-• Share free/busy availability without sharing personal event details
+• Share free/busy availability without sharing personal event details to maintain privacy

-Scheduling meetings using appointment slots
+Scheduling meetings using appointment schedules

-Image source: Andy Wolber/TechRepublic
+Offer availability with Google’s Appointment schedule feature | Image source: Andy Wolber/TechRepublic

 How Clockwise helps you find meeting times